borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 backups to avoid getting caught without a way to restore a database.
 3. borgmatic does not currently support backing up or restoring multiple databases that share the exact same name on different hosts.
-4. Because database hooks implicitly enable the `read_special` configuration setting to support dump and restore streaming, you'll need to ensure that any special files are excluded from backups (named pipes, block devices, character devices, and sockets) to prevent hanging.
+4. Because database hooks implicitly enable the `read_special` configuration, any special files are excluded from backups (named pipes, block devices, character devices, and sockets) to prevent hanging.
 Try a command like `find /your/source/path -type b -or -type c -or -type p -or -type s` to find such files.
-Common directories to exclude are `/dev` and `/run`, but that may not be exhaustive. <span class="minilink minilink-addedin">New in version 1.7.3</span> When database hooks are enabled, borgmatic automatically excludes special files that may cause Borg to hang, so you no longer need to manually exclude them.
-(This includes symlinks with special files as a destination.)
-You can override/prevent this behavior by explicitly setting `read_special` to true.
+Common directories to exclude are `/dev` and `/run`, but that may not be exhaustive. <span class="minilink minilink-addedin">New in version 1.7.3</span> When database hooks are enabled, borgmatic automatically excludes special files (and symlinks to special files) that may cause Borg to hang, so generally you no longer need to manually exclude them.
+There are potential edge cases though in which applications on your system create new special files *after* borgmatic constructs its exclude list, resulting in Borg hangs.
+If that occurs, you can resort to the manual excludes described above.
+And to opt out of the auto-exclude feature entirely, explicitly set `read_special` to true.

 ### Manual restoration